Lifespan: Bunmei 18 (1486) to 12/24 of Tenbun 11 (1543)

 In the fifth month of 1512, the Ayukawa clan of the Agakita Group rebelled, but this was quelled after Tamekage sent bushō from the Yamayoshi and Tsukiji clans.
 In the second month of 1521, Tamekage issued an order prohibiting worship of the Ikkō sect.

 The usurpation by Tamekage of the role of military governor is illustrative of the phenomenon during the Sengoku period known as gekokujō whereby individuals of lower rank usurped the authority of those above them.
 Tamekage respected the authority of the Imperial court and the Muromachi bakufu, making frequent donations to support expenses for coronations and other events.
 As a result, he was conferred the honorary title of Governor of Shinano.
 He was also permitted to display the 白傘袋, royal dress for his horse, and lacquered palanquin commensurate with members of the otomoshū, a group of high-ranking individuals who accompanied the shōgun.
 Similar treatment was given to others from the Asakura and Uragami clans who rose from the status of deputy military governors to sengoku daimyō.
-By promoting the family rank through direct connection with the shōgun in Kyōto, and establishing the Nagao familiy separately from the Uesugi clan who served as military governors of Echigo, Tamekage aimed to become independent of the authority of the Uesugi.
+By promoting the family rank through direct connection with the shōgun in Kyōto and establishing the Nagao family separately from the Uesugi clan who served as military governors of Echigo, Tamekage aimed to become independent of the authority of the Uesugi.

 Thereafter, Tamekage engaged in battles in Etchū and Kaga provinces, destroying, among others, Jinbō Yoshimune and Shiina Yoshitane.
-He expanded his influence, such as when delegated to be the deputy military governor for the Niikawa District in Etchū, but in his latter years, Sadazane’s younger brother, Jōjō Sadanori struggled with rebellions by the kokujin landowners in Echigo, and, in 1536, Tamekage was forced into retirement.
-However, in this year, Tamekage received a written commendation from the Imperial Court for setting the internal rebellion.
+He expanded his influence, such as when delegated to be the deputy military governor for the Niikawa District in Etchū, but in his later years, Sadazane’s younger brother, Jōjō Sadanori struggled with rebellions by the kokujin landowners in Echigo, and, in 1536, Tamekage was forced into retirement.
+However, in this year, Tamekage received a written commendation from the Imperial Court for settling the internal rebellion.
 Further, having prevailed at the Battle of Sanbun-ichigahara, he retired under favorable conditions so this may have been to enable a focus on subduing the rebellion.

-Previously, Tamekage was considered to have died on 12/24 of 1537, but historical records indicate he was living after that date, and may have been two years later on 12/24 of 1539.
+Previously, Tamekage was considered to have died on 12/24 of 1537, but historical records indicate he was living after that date and may have been two years later on 12/24 of 1539.
 Certain records indicate that he continued to wield authority even after headship of the family was transferred to Harukage.

 There is a theory that Tamekage and Nakajō Fujisuke endeavored to have Tokimunemaru (the son of Date Tanemune later known as Date Sanemoto) become the adopted son of Uesugi Sadazane.
 However, in addition to a lot of resistance to the plan within Echigo,

 Tamekage sought to have Tokimunemaru become the successor to Sadazane as a puppet military governor to stabilize the governance of the Nagao family in Echigo, whereas Tanemune viewed Tokimunemaru as an agent by which to bring Echigo Province into the sphere of influence of the Date clan.
-Based on these differences in expectations and, in 1540, direct military intervention by Tanemune against the faction in Echigo opposed to the adoption, Tamekage decided to cease further negotiations so the adoption plans were at once discarded.
+Based on these differences in expectations and, in 1540, direct military intervention by Tanemune against the faction in Echigo opposed to the adoption, Tamekage decided to cease further negotiation so the adoption plans were at once discarded.
 Following the demise of Tamekage, the proposal was revived but growing opposition within the Date family led to a division that escalated into a dispute between Tanemune and his son and heir, Date Harumune, known as the Tenbun Conflict.

 Tamekage could not bring the kokujin, or provincial landowners, in the Agakita Group of northern Echigo under control.
 While he could not exercise the public authority to rule over this group, the issue was taken over to be addressed by his sons, Harukage and Kagetora (later known as Uesugi Kenshin).